A characterization of non-collapsed $RCD(K, N)$ spaces via Einstein tensors: Second principal term in weighted Riemannian case

 that is, $\nabla^*_f$ is the adjoint operator of the covariant derivative with respect to $\mathrm{vol}_{f}^g$.
-Although the next proposition is a direct consequence of Theorem \ref{thm:bbgweighted} with more general results (Theorem \ref{thm:main} and Proposition \ref{prop:equivalence}), we give a direct proof. \begin{proposition} The weighted Einstein tensor $G_f^g$ is divergence free, that is, $\nabla_f^*G_f^g \equiv 0$ holds if and only if $f$ is constant. \end{proposition} \begin{proof} It is enough to check the ``only if'' part because the other implication reduces to (\ref{eq:divzero}).
+Although the next proposition is a direct consequence of Theorem \ref{thm:bbgweighted} with more general results (Theorem \ref{thm:main} and Proposition \ref{prop:equivalence}), we give a direct proof.

+\begin{proposition} It holds that the weighted Einstein tensor $G_f^g$ is divergence free on $(M^n, \dist^g, \mathrm{vol}^g_f)$ if and only if $f$ is constant. \end{proposition}

+\begin{proof} It is enough to check the ``only if'' part because the other implication reduces to (\ref{eq:divzero}).
 Assume that $\nabla_f^*G_f^g \equiv 0$ holds.
 Then it is easy to see

 because of (\ref{eq:divzero}).
 Thus we have

 see also (\ref{eq:adjoint}).
 Let us consider an open subset $U$ of $M^n$: